One character mistakenly thinks that another is terminally ill

 - This inspired the 1991 Teenage Mutant Ninja Turtles episode "Raphael vs. The Volcano," where a misunderstood overheard conversation leads Raphael to believe he's dying.
 He takes on especially dangerous crimefighting endeavors without the other Turtles since (he thinks) he has nothing to lose.

-- More recently, the 2006 film Last Holiday starring Queen Latifah, which in turn is a remake of the 1950 film starring Sir Alec Guinness.
+- The 2006 film Last Holiday starring Queen Latifah, which in turn is a remake of the 1950 film starring Sir Alec Guinness.

-- Can't forget this bit from Monty Python and the Holy Grail:
+- This bit from Monty Python and the Holy Grail:

 "Oh sweet Concord, you shall not have died in vain!"